E2YunJeong/ATM/README.md

-# university
+# ATM
-Codes I made in college.
+I made this program to use C language.